jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-25.md

 <sup>23</sup> Enki said to her:

-Two nations [are] in thy womb, and two manner of people shall be separated from thy bowels; and [the one] people shall be stronger than [the other] people; and the elder shall serve the younger.
+Two nations [are] in your womb, and two manner of people shall be separated from your bowels; and [the one] people shall be stronger than [the other] people; and the elder shall serve the younger.

 <sup>24</sup> When her days to be delivered were fulfilled, behold, [there were] twins in her womb.